Tags

 Statistics is a science.
 Some argue that it is the oldest of sciences.
 It can be traced back in history to the days of Augustus Caesar, and before.

-In 1998, Lynn Billard, in a paper that laid out the role of the Statistician and Statistics, wrote that “no science began until man mastered the concepts and arts of counting, measuring, and weighting”.[1]
+In 1998, Lynn Billard wrote a paper that laid out the role of the Statistician and Statistics.
+She stated that “no science began until man mastered the concepts and arts of counting, measuring, and weighting”.[1]

-I first became aware of the role of the statistician when I was studying a combination of philosophy, politics and economics.
-Later, my first two managers were also enthusiastic and pedagogic members of the Royal Statistical Society (RSS), a society whose aim is “advancing the science and application of statistics, and promoting use and awareness for public benefit”.
+I first became aware of the role of the statistician during my studies.
+I was studying a combination of philosophy, politics, and economics.
+Later, my first two managers were enthusiastic members of the Royal Statistical Society (RSS).
+They were pedagogic as well.
+The society aims to advance the science and application of statistics.
+It promotes use and awareness for public benefit.

 The RSS do a good job of raising awareness about statistics and statisticians.
 But maybe they aren’t getting enough people’s attention.